-Eileen S. Kaminsky Family Foundation (ESKFF) an artist residency program for local, national and international mid-career, emerging artists and students provides stipends for materials, grants, educational programs, exhibition opportunities, visiting professionals and studio space in an environment that promotes self growth, encourages dialogue and collaboration between artists, and where it is safe to experiment and take creative risks.
+The Eileen S. Kaminsky Family Foundation (ESKFF) is an artist residency program for local, national and international mid-career, emerging artists and students.
+Its mission is to provide stipends for materials, grants, educational programs, exhibition opportunities, visiting professionals, and studio space in an environment that promotes self-growth, encourages dialogue and collaboration between artists, where it is safe to experiment and take creative risks.

 The Eileen S. Kaminsky Family Foundation (ESKFF) was founded in 2009 by its’ namesake who became inspired through her personal experience as a collector and entrepreneur.
 The Foundation was established to encourage collaboration and dialogue between artists, art administrators, collectors and art institutions.